litsakis/TerraFormDemo/README.md

     3)key pairs of working machine must be generated (required by ssh )

     update the terraform-dev.tfvars/terraform-stage.tfvars with your preference
-    please dont forget to change the my_ip_adress in tfvars!!! run
+    please dont forget to change the my_ip_adress in tfvars!!! (if you forget it, its ok it will work, but its not safe longterm) run

     terraform apply -var-file terraform-dev.tfvars -lock=false #for dev env